kumahq/kuma-website/docs/docs/1.1.1/deployments/how-to-multi-zone.md

 <kuma-enabled-pod>$ curl http://echo-server.echo-example.svc.1010.mesh:80
 ```

-And if your HTTP clients take the standard default port 80, you can skip that value and run either of:
+And if your HTTP clients take the standard default port 80, you can the port value and run either of:

 ```bash
 <kuma-enabled-pod>$ curl http://echo-server_echo-example_svc_1010.mesh